Copyright © 2014 by SUNY Oneonta

 GRADE CHANGES – Once you have assigned a final grade, it may not be changed unless you discover a computational error.
 A grade change form must be completed, describing the error and must be signed by your department chair.
 You must not permit students to submit missing work or extra credit to improve a final grade, nor may you re-evaluate an individual’s course work.
 If twelve months have elapsed since the grade was issued, no grade change will be made.

 INCOMPLETE GRADES (I) - Students may request an Incomplete grade when a majority of the course work has been completed, but due to circumstances beyond their control, they are not able to complete the final assignments.
 You may not assign an incomplete without the student’s knowledge.
 Missed work must be able to be made up independently.
 Students must not re-register for the course in order to make up the Incomplete.
-An Incomplete Grade Agreement Form must to submitted by the instructor for each incomplete assigned.
+An Incomplete Grade Agreement Form must be submitted by the instructor for each incomplete assigned.
 Incomplete grades may not be changed to a “W” at a later date.

 PENDING GRADES (PEN) – The PEN grade may be assigned when you discover a specific skill deficiency in writing or reading in a student’s work, but not in place of an “E” or an “I” grade.
 Students are required to start remediation during the next semester in residence.
 If you assign a PEN grade, you must also complete a Student Notification of Pending Grade form.
 The deadlines to resolve PEN grades are the same as that for Incomplete grades, listed above.